AdaCore/spark2014/lrm/source/packages.rst

      package elaboration
    * Initialized State - state which is initialized during package elaboration
-   * Volatile Input State - Volatile state which is an input only.
-     Volatile Input State is considered to be implicitly initialized
+   * Volatile Input State - Volatile state which is an input only and is considered to be implicitly initialized.
-   * Volatile Output State - Volatile state which is an output only.
-     Volatile Output State is considered to be implicitly initialized
+   * Volatile Output State - Volatile state which is an output only and is considered to be implicitly initialized.
-   * Volatile In_Out State - Volatile state which is bidirectional.
-     Volatile In_Out State is considered to be implicitly initialized
+   * Volatile In_Out State - Volatile state which is bidirectional and is considered to be implicitly initialized.

+#.
+The category is specified using the ``category_state`` syntax.
+A
+   ``category_state`` without a category defaults to Non_Volatile.
 #.
 A volatile In or Out state is considered to be a sequence of
    values, a volatile In_Out state has two sequences, an input and and an output sequence.
 The input sequence is denoted using the